Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema has 100% coverage, but description adds further meaning: folder is path prefix (no trailing slash), recursive defaults true, limit defaults 20, and explains behavior of each parameter beyond schema.
+Schema has 100% coverage but description adds important detail: folder is path prefix without trailing slash, recursive defaults true, limit defaults 20, and examples show usage.
+Adds value beyond schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.